 I came up with this Healthy Apple walnut bread recipe years ago.
 I use prunes in my Healthy Carrot Cake and it gives it a great taste and moist texture.
 And I don't think prunes get used enough in baking.
 So I added them to this recipe and WOW!
 This apple bread also has a delicious brown butter glaze, which is truly the crowning glory.
 The photos do not do justice to the deliciousness of this bread - it's that good!
 My son begged me to make it again and again, but with more brown butter glaze, of course!

 I'll admit I'm a little brown butter crazy.
-I especially love it as a glaze, like on my Saskatoon Berry Loaf with Brown Butter Glaze and my Butter Tart Bundt Cake with Brown Butter Glaze but I also love plain brown butter in my Award-winning Pecan Brown Butter Granola!
+I especially love it as a glaze, like on my Saskatoon Berry Loaf with Brown Butter Glaze (shown) and my Butter Tart Bundt Cake with Brown Butter Glaze but I also love plain brown butter in my Award-winning Pecan Brown Butter Granola!
 My glaze is similar to a brown butter frosting, just a little less thick.
 Brown butter is a little old-timey but it's a delicious timeless flavor!

 If you've never made brown butter, here is a video showing How to make brown butter

-Although this apple walnut bread is healthy, it's still indulgent and as I said, it's more like an apple loaf cake recipe.
+Although this apple nut bread recipe is healthy, it's still indulgent and as I said, it's more like an apple loaf cake recipe.
 It's not low-fat, nor is it meant to be WW friendly.
 However, you can reduce the fat and calories a little by using lighter versions of some of the ingredients, as I do.

 For this apple walnut loaf recipe you'll need: